On the automorphism groups of some AG-codes based on $C_{a, b}$ curves: Introduction to curves

 In this section, we introduce the notion of $C_{ab}$ curves which constitute a wide class of algebraic curves including elliptic curves, hyperelliptic curves and superelliptic curves.
 They have been studied by many people due to their nice properties.

-\begin{defn} Let $a$ and $b$ be relatively prime positive integers.
-Then a curve $\X$ is called an $C_{ab}$ curve defined over a field $F$ if it is a nonsingular plane curve defined by $f(X, Y ) = 0$, where $f(X, Y )$ has the form
+Throughout this section $k$ denotes an algebraically closed field of characteristic not equal to 2.
+Let $a$ and $b$ be relatively prime positive integers.
+Then a curve $\X$ defined over $k$ is called an $C_{ab}$ curve if it is a nonsingular plane curve defined by $f(x, y ) = 0$, where $f(x, y) \in k[x, y]$ has the form